-We recruit interested teenagers from all over Ireland to be a part of our Webwise Youth Panel every year.
-We look for proactive teenagers, the people who really want to stand up and speak out against online safety abuses through the Youth Panel.
-In return we’ll make sure that these views are heard at a national and European level, so that young people can have a real say on the issues that affect them.
+We recruit interested teenagers from all over Ireland to be a part of our Webwise Youth Panel.
+We look for proactive teenagers – the people who really want to stand up and raise awareness of online safety.
+In return, we’ll make sure that these views are heard at a national and European level, so that young people can have a real say on the issues that affect them.

-The Youth Advisory Panel is made up of 30 members and meet on three occasions during the academic year.
+The Youth Advisory Panel is made up of 30 members and meet throughout the academic year.
 The panel play an active role in developing the national Safer Internet Day awareness campaign.

 The Webwise Youth Panel offers many benefits and opportunities including:

 - Have your voice heard on issues that are important to you